nicholas-alonzo/nicholas-alonzo.github.io/content/projects/_index.md

     showHeadingAnchors: true
 ---

-This section contains all my school or personal projects
+This section contains all my class, work, or personal projects